17 recruiting email templates (+ how to write a recruiting email)

 <Signature>

-Follow up recruiting email templates
+Follow up recruiting email examples

 After your initial outreach, it's important to send well-timed follow-up emails — whether it's because you have a passive candidate who stops responding or a candidate who submitted an application and is waiting during a hiring process that's dragging on.